The Vineyard

 Estremoz

-Having a vineyard and, consequently, producing a high quality wine with personality was a passion that matured, especially after Pedro’s visit to Burgundy, where he deepened his knowledge of wine.
+Having a vineyard and, consequently, producing a high quality wine with personality was a passion that matured, especially with Pedro’s visit to Burgundy, where he deepened his knowledge of wine.

 The specificities of Estremoz, a land with unique characteristics, where the best of the Alentejo comes together in harmony, are reflected in the uniqueness of the JÁ TE DISSE brand.